Hicks photo

 Blending programming languages and cryptography - means of implementing privacy-preserving or integrity-assuring computation through the combination of programming languages and cryptographic techniques.
 We have looked at languages and analyses for secure multiparty computation, most notably a new programming language called Wysteria, and a follow-on language Symphony.
 We have also developed novel mechanisms for cloud-based computations involving general-purpose authenticated data structures (blog post) and compiler-optimized oblivious RAM.

-Previously, I was involved in the following projects:
+Further in the past, I was involved in the following projects:

 • Kitsune and Rubah frameworks for allowing safe, efficient, and flexible updates to running C and Java code.
 Also worked on Bullfrog (blog post), a system supporting online schema evolution in Postgres.
 Earlier work and papers on dynamic updating are described here.